The Contrast Between Two Types of Believer’s – Part 3

 Solomon, the Compromising King

-However, the opening verses of 1 Kings chapter eleven reveal a weakness in Solomon’s heart, “But king Solomon loved many strange women…” (vs.1); the wisest king unwisely yielded to his flesh, beginning a downward spiral.
+However, the opening verses of 1 Kings chapter eleven reveal a weakness in Solomon’s heart, “But king Solomon loved many strange women…” (vs.1); The wisest king unwisely yielded to his flesh, beginning a downward spiral.
 Prosperity, power, and pride led to promiscuity, vanity, and vexation of spirit.”

-The road to compromise is not a sudden steep dip but rather a gradual decline beginning with “Admiration,” which leads to “Association,” resulting in “Relationship” and finally “Involvement.”
+The road to compromise is not a sudden steep dip but rather a gradual decline beginning with “Admiration,” which leads to “Association,” resulting in “Relationship,” and finally “Involvement.”
 Such was the case of Solomon’s obsession with women and the things of this world (1 Kings 11:1-8).

 Consider Solomon’s attitude toward the temporal things of this world in the latter stages of his estrangement from the Lord: